jonathanmnovak/nfl-big-data-bowl-2019/README.md

 * `exploratory_data_analysis.ipynb`: Evaluates the data, preprocesses it, and answers questions (1) and (2) above.
 The notebook also outputs the preprocessed data to the `data` directory but this file is not saved in the repository due to the size.
-The notebook also outputs the preprocessing object pipeline to the `objects` directory.

 * `models.ipynb`: Using the preprocessed data file, this notebooks builds two models, decision tree and regression, to predict the yardage from a run while